whyhankee/node-flw/README.md

 * Better way to build complex flows, *very heavy* inspired by the elegant  <https://github.com/gulpjs/bach>

-* Inspect the flow during development `DEBUG=flw npm start (or whatever)`

 * Be able to stop the flow (todo)

-## How
+## How (The context)

 The major change is that during the flow control a context object is passed to all called functions where they store their results or can retrieve results from other functions.
-No need to return anything other than errors.
+The context is used to store and retrieve data during the flow.

+It has some methods to work with the flow:
+* `_store()` - store the result of an async operation on the context and call the callback
+* `_clean()` cleans the `flw` related data from the context.

 An example handler looks like this:
 ```